andyrids/picolynx/README.md

 uv sync
 ```

-Running the command below in one terminal, will activate the `textual` console:
+Running the command below in one terminal, will activate the `textual` console, which listens to a running textual app in `--dev` mode:

 ```sh
 just console